alirizaadiyahsi/energy-tracking/README.md

 ## 📊 Data Flow

+1. **Authentication**: Users authenticate with JWT tokens and role-based permissions
-1. **Data Ingestion**: IoT devices send data via MQTT or HTTP APIs
+2. **Data Ingestion**: IoT devices send data via MQTT or HTTP APIs (with proper authorization)
-2. **Data Processing**: Real-time validation, transformation, and enrichment
+3. **Data Processing**: Real-time validation, transformation, and enrichment
+4. **Access Control**: Role-based filtering ensures users only see authorized data
-3. **Storage**: Time-series data stored in InfluxDB, metadata in PostgreSQL
+5. **Storage**: Time-series data stored in InfluxDB, metadata in PostgreSQL
-4. **Analytics**: Background processing for forecasting and analysis
+6. **Analytics**: Background processing for forecasting and analysis (permission-based)
-5. **Visualization**: Real-time dashboard updates via WebSockets
+7. **Visualization**: Real-time dashboard updates via WebSockets with user context
+8. **Audit**: All user activities and data changes are logged for compliance

 ## 🔧 Configuration